Loan Repayment Program for Mental Health Professionals

 Eligible Practice Specialties

-Recipients cannot exceed the following maximum aggregate award amounts over a five year period:
+You may receive up to the following award amounts over a three-year period:

-If the verified loan balance is less than the maximum aggregate award amount, the following percentages apply:
+If your verified loan balance is less than the maximum award amounts above, you will be awarded a lower amount:

 Frequently Asked Questions